rsdoiel/antenna/archives/2025/journalism_2025.04.md

 date: 2025-01-27, from: The Daily Bruin (UCLA Student Newspaper)

-For UCLA&#8217;s fourth-year students, transitions to Zoom classes are nothing new.
+For UCLA’s fourth-year students, transitions to Zoom classes are nothing new.
-The university switched to remote instruction less than a week into winter quarter after fires broke out in Los Angeles County, one of which &#8211; the Palisades fire &#8211; prompted an evacuation warning bordering the campus.
+The university switched to remote instruction less than a week into winter quarter after fires broke out in Los Angeles County, one of which – the Palisades fire – prompted an evacuation warning bordering the campus.

 <br>